MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod3_Lab1_DataUnification.md

 ## Task 3 - Create a Match Rule

 In this task, you will create a simple rule used to match records together.
-Rules can consist of single (e.g. based on ID) or multiple conditions (e.g. Full Name, Postcode, Date of Birth).
+Rules can consist of single (e.g. based on ID) or multiple conditions (e.g. FullName, PostCode, Date of Birth).

 For further details on Match Rules, please see [Customer Insights documentation](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/match-entities#define-rules-for-match-pairs).

 1. There is a warning indicator on the Customers : Loyalty line.
 Select **+ Add rule** or select the + icon oo the right.

 2. Add the first condition using FullName:

 	- For the **Contacts : eCommerce** entity, select the **FullName** field.